 Security for the Bonds.
 The Bonds will constitute general obligations of the Bond Bank, and the full faith and credit of the Bond Bank are pledged for the payment of principal, redemption premium, if any, and interest thereon.
-The Bonds and other bonds issued or Outstanding on a parity therewith under the General Resolution (collectively, the "Bonds") are further secured by the pledge of the Municipal Bonds and the amounts paid by the Governmental Units or required to be paid by the Governmental Units to the Bond Bank pursuant to the Loan Agreements for principal and interest on the Municipal Bonds (the "Municipal Bonds Payments") and the investments thereof and the proceeds of such investments, if any, and all funds and accounts established by the General Resolution, except the Rebate Fund.
+The Bonds and other bonds issued or Outstanding on a parity therewith under the General Resolution (collectively, the "General Resolution Bonds") are further secured by the pledge of the Municipal Bonds and the amounts paid by the Governmental Units or required to be paid by the Governmental Units to the Bond Bank pursuant to the Loan Agreements for principal and interest on the Municipal Bonds (the "Municipal Bonds Payments") and the investments thereof and the proceeds of such investments, if any, and all funds and accounts established by the General Resolution, except the Rebate Fund.

 Pursuant to the Act, the State Treasurer may intercept State funding to Governmental Units that are in default on their Municipal Bonds Payments to the Bond Bank.
-The Loan Agreements provide that Municipal Bonds Payments are due to the Bond Bank on the first day of the month prior to the principal and interest payment dates on the Bonds.
-Accordingly, the intercept by the State Treasurer is scheduled to occur prior to the principal and interest payment dates on the Bonds.
+The Loan Agreements provide that Municipal Bonds Payments are due to the Bond Bank on the first day of the month prior to the principal and interest payment dates on the General Resolution Bonds.
+Accordingly, the intercept by the State Treasurer is scheduled to occur prior to the principal and interest payment dates on the General Resolution Bonds.
 See "SECURITY FOR THE BONDS - Intercept of State Funds and Other Enforcement of Municipal Bonds."

-The Bonds are further secured by the Vermont Bond Bank Revenue Bond Reserve Fund (the "Reserve Fund").
-The Reserve Fund is funded in an amount equal to the least of (i) maximum annual debt service coming due in any year on each series of Bonds, (ii) 125% of average annual debt service on each series of Bonds or (iii) 10% of the proceeds of each series of Bonds (the "Required Debt Service Reserve").
-Moneys in the Reserve Fund are applied to the payment of the interest on and principal of Bonds issued under the General Resolution, as they become due and payable, to the extent other monies of the Bond Bank, including without limitation, Municipal Bonds Payments and intercepted State funding, if any, are not then available.
+The General Resolution Bonds are further secured by the Vermont Bond Bank Revenue Bond Reserve Fund (the "Reserve Fund").
+The Reserve Fund is funded in an amount equal to the least of (i) maximum annual debt service coming due in any year on each series of General Resolution Bonds, (ii) 125% of average annual debt service on each series of General Resolution Bonds or (iii) 10% of the proceeds of each series of General Resolution Bonds (the "Required Debt Service Reserve").
+Moneys in the Reserve Fund are applied to the payment of the interest on and principal of General Resolution Bonds, as they become due and payable, to the extent other monies of the Bond Bank, including without limitation, Municipal Bonds Payments and intercepted State funding, if any, are not then available.
 The Act provides that any draw on the Reserve Fund shall be replenished by appropriation of the General Assembly of the State.
-While the Bonds and the replenishment obligation do not constitute a legally enforceable obligation of the State or create a debt on behalf of the State, Bond Counsel is of the opinion that the State, by its General Assembly, is legally authorized, but not legally obligated, to appropriate annually such sum to restore the Reserve Fund, all to the extent described under "SECURITY FOR THE BONDS - Reserve Fund" herein.
+While the General Resolution Bonds and the replenishment obligation do not constitute a legally enforceable obligation of the State or create a debt on behalf of the State, Bond Counsel is of the opinion that the State, by its General Assembly, is legally authorized, but not legally obligated, to appropriate annually such sum to restore the Reserve Fund, all to the extent described under "SECURITY FOR THE BONDS - Reserve Fund" herein.

-All Bonds, notwithstanding their date of issuance, are secured equally and ratably by all of the above.
-Additional series of Bonds may be authorized and issued by the Bond Bank pursuant to the General Resolution on a parity with the Bonds.
-The Bond Bank has issued \$2,267,000,000 in aggregate principal amount of Bonds (including Bonds issued to refund other Bonds) under the General Resolution.
-For more information regarding parity Bonds under the General Resolution, see "OUTSTANDING BONDS AND OTHER OUTSTANDING INDEBTEDNESS" herein.
-The Bond Bank has not defaulted on its payments of Bonds under the General Resolution.
+All General Resolution Bonds, notwithstanding their date of issuance, are secured equally and ratably by all of the above.
+Additional series of General Resolution Bonds may be authorized and issued by the Bond Bank pursuant to the General Resolution on a parity with the Bonds.
+The Bond Bank has issued \$2,315,980 in aggregate principal amount of General Resolution Bonds (including General Resolution Bonds issued to refund other General Resolution Bonds).
+For more information regarding parity General Resolution Bonds, see "OUTSTANDING BONDS AND OTHER OUTSTANDING INDEBTEDNESS" herein.
+The Bond Bank has not defaulted on its payments of General Resolution Bonds.